jeffrey9231/node-email-service/README.md

 ###### Mailgun:
 Already set up CDN for Mailgun but my domain still not get verified.
-Still can get through Mailgun API successfully if there only have **one** recipient Will get `The domain is unverified and requires DNS configuration.
+Still can get through Mailgun API successfully if there only have **one** recipient.
+Will get `The domain is unverified and requires DNS configuration.
 Log in to your control panel to view required DNS records` error once have multiple recipients.
-The request body separates multiple recipients with commas base on their document but still get this error.
+The request body separates multiple recipients with commas base on the API document but still get this error.

 ###### Sendgrid: